 - Moderate your consumption of alcohol and tobacco

-- Moderate your consumption of coffee.
-Don’t drink more than 2 or 3 cups a day.
+- Moderate your consumption of coffee to no more than two or three cups a day

 - Minimize your consumption of ultra-processed foods, industrial beverages, sweets, and pastries

-- Reduce your intake of salt.
-Instead use aromatic herbs and spices (curry, rosemary, cinnamon, parsley, basil, oregano, etc.)
+- Reduce your salt intake and use aromatic herbs and spices (curry, rosemary, cinnamon, parsley, basil, oregano, etc.)